Papushkado/Advanced_Cloud_Computing_TP1/Final_Report.md

 The load balancer was set up using `get_lb_user_data`.
 This script installs dependencies and runs a Python script (`load_balancer.py`) on a dedicated instance to handle traffic distribution between workers.
 The load balancer:

-- Uses responsivness of http requests to determine the cluster with the least load.
+- Uses responsiveness of http requests to determine the cluster with the least load.
-- Distributes requests between the clusters based on their responnsiveness.
+- Distributes requests between the clusters based on their responsiveness.
-- This responsiveness is computed every 10 requests.

-_Remark :_ The responnsiveness is calculated after a fix number of requests sent.
+- This responsiveness is calculated after a fix number of requests sent.
 (10 on each cluster in [Folder load\_balancer :](#folder-load_balancer-) in load_balancer.py)

 ## Cluster Setup Using Application Load Balancer